Raihan-Seraj/fatigue-aware-decision-referrals/README.md

 # Fatigue-Aware Decision Referrals in Human-Automation Teams

-This repository contains the implementation of fatigue-aware decision referral algorithms for human-automation teams.
-The code implements an Approximate Dynamic Programming (ADP) approach and compares it with the Kesav algorithm for optimal task allocation under operator fatigue.
+This repository contains the implementation of Fatigue and taskload dependent decision referrals for joint binary classification in human automation teams.
+The code implements an Approximate Dynamic Programming (ADP) approach and compares it with a myopic policy for optimal task allocation under operator fatigue.

 ## 📋 Table of Contents